rweigel/phys305/final.md

 **Final Exam Study Guide**

 The final exam will have five problems.
-It is from 10:30 am - 1:15 pm on Thursday, December 9th, in a location to--be--determined.
+It is from 10:30 am - 1:15 pm on Thursday, December 9th, in Innovation Hall, room 131.

 Ideally, you would prepare by